 A few drops of olive oil can add a healthy shine to your hair—and it’s good for your tresses, too!

 Blackheads on your nose or chin?
 No fear!
 They can be removed by putting a thin coat of non-toxic white school glue over the problem area, letting it dry (takes about five to ten minutes), then peeling it off.

 Want your perfume or cologne to stay longer?
 Daub a little petroleum jelly on the area of skin before spraying.

-Here’s a homemade heat pack that is great for aches and pains - fill an old sock with some uncooked rice and put in the microwave for 30 to 45 seconds.
+Here’s a homemade heat pack that is great for aches and pains: Fill an old sock with some uncooked rice and put it in the microwave for 30 to 45 seconds.

 Have a pair of leather shoes that are a bit too small?
 Put on three pairs of thick socks, then the shoes, and blow dry for ten to fifteen minutes.
 They should fit more comfortably.

 Wrap rubber bands around the ends of hangers to stop wide-necked shirts or dresses from slipping off.

 Use a little petroleum jelly to return shine to your patent leather shoes or bag.